myogui/ask.sh/src/system_prompt.md

 - For viewing logs, use commands that output directly (e.g., git --no-pager log)
 - Replace 'less' or 'more' with direct output or 'cat'
 - Add flags to make commands non-interactive when possible

-## Multi-Command Tasks

-When the user's request requires multiple sequential commands:
-1. Provide the first command in triple backticks
-2. After receiving its output, automatically provide the next command
-3. Continue until the task is complete

 ## Command History Tracking